ridwaanhall/applied-machine-learning/recomendation-system/README.md

 )
 ```

-First of all, a model named `ContentBasedModel` is created using PyTorch [1].
+First of all, a model named `ContentBasedModel` is created using PyTorch.
 This model initializes with an input dimension and contains three fully connected layers.
 The forward pass of the model applies ReLU activation to the first two layers and outputs the result from the final layer.

 Next, a `ContentBasedRecommender` class is defined to handle dataset operations.
 Upon initialization, it takes a dataset and sets up placeholders for the model, TF-IDF matrix, and cosine similarity DataFrame.
 The `data_preparation` method organizes the dataset into a DataFrame, keeping track of important columns like track IDs, names, album names, and genres.
-In the `create_tfidf_matrix` method, a TF-IDF matrix is generated from the track genres using the `TfidfVectorizer` [2], providing a numerical representation of the textual data.
+In the `create_tfidf_matrix` method, a TF-IDF matrix is generated from the track genres using the `TfidfVectorizer`, providing a numerical representation of the textual data.
 The `calculate_cosine_similarity` method computes the cosine similarity between tracks based on the TF-IDF matrix, storing the results in a DataFrame for easy lookup.
 The `initialize_model` method sets the input dimension for the model based on the shape of the TF-IDF matrix and initializes the `ContentBasedModel`.
 The `train_model` method converts the TF-IDF matrix to a tensor and defines a dummy target variable.
 It uses mean squared error loss and Adam optimizer to train the model over a specified number of epochs, printing the loss every ten epochs.

 Finally, the `get_recommendations` method retrieves the top `k` similar tracks to a given track name using the precomputed cosine similarity DataFrame and returns the recommendations.
 Here's example: